Solar Panels for lithium battery

-MYSTERY SURROUNDS SOLAR installation and it's easy to see why.
-It would appear as though you need a physics degree and a masters in automotive electronics to adequately fit a solar system to your rig.
-You don’t want a photovoltaic cell to cross pollinate with a UNC anodized hex-head fixing, with the resultant loss of fluid dripping all over your neighbours cat now do you?
+MYSTERY SURROUNDS lithium batteries and solar installation, and it's easy to see why.
+It would appear as though you need a physics degree and a masters in automotive electronics to adequately fit a solar system suitable for your iTechworld battery.

-Don't be tempted to get a lower wattage panel to save money – sure, you can get an excellent 20W panel, a battery and regulator for less than $300.
+Top tip: Don't be tempted to get a lower wattage panel and a cheapo regulator to save money – sure, you can get an excellent 20W solar panel and regulator on eBay for next to nothing.
 But that marvelous setup would only power your pocket LED torch for half an hour's reading in your camp swag every night.

-As with all caravan DIY and maintenance projects, if you are not completely confident with the job at hand, please consult a specialist.
+As with all caravan DIY and maintenance projects, if you are not entirely confident with the job at hand, please consult a specialist.

 STEP BY STEP

-1 Fit the iTechworld Mounting Brackets to your solar panel for installation on your caravan's roof.
-You can use and adhesive to put the brackets onto the solar panel or screw into them with tech screws.
+1 Fit the solar mounting brackets to your solar panel for installation on your caravan's roof.
+You can use an adhesive to put the brackets onto the solar panel or screw into them with tech screws.

-2 Position panel on roof with brackets attached, permitting adequate ventilation under the panel.
+2 Position panel on roof with brackets attached, allowing adequate ventilation under the solar panel.

-3 Prep roof with wax and grease remover prior to applying your silicon adhesive.
+3 Prepare the roof with wax and grease remover before applying your silicon adhesive.

-4 Preliminarily position the panel so you know where to clean.
-Try to position it clear of existing joins as the panel must come off to fix leaks in the join if they should occur.
+4 Preliminarily position the solar panel, so you know where to clean.
+Try to place it clear of existing joins as the solar panel must come off to fix leaks in the join if they should occur.

 5 Apply a bead of silicon to help secure the brackets with the panel attached to the roof.